opensearch-project/.github/profile/README.md

 ## Contributing ✍️

 We are built 🧱 by the community for the community.
 If you would like to contribute there are many ways:

+- We have [a step-by-step onboarding guide](ONBOARDING.md) to help you get oriented and prepared to contribute.
 - 👀 Check out a project's `CONTRIBUTING.md` file to learn how to contribute.
 - [Blogs](https://github.com/opensearch-project/project-website) and [Documentation Updates](https://github.com/opensearch-project/documentation-website)!
 - Finally, make sure to try [OpenSearch](https://opensearch.org/docs/latest/opensearch/install/docker/) 🔎, [OpenSearch Dashboards](https://playground.opensearch.org/app/home) 🖥, and our Plugins/Client Libraries 📚 and leave feedback!

 ## Get Involved in our Community!